 Description:

-This bronze coin was minted during the 3rd century in the historic city of Alexandria Troas, which was located along the Aegean Sea in present day western Turkey.
+This bronze coin was minted during the 3rd century in the historic city of Alexandria Troas, which was located along the Aegean Sea in present-day western Turkey.
 The city was founded by the Greeks and in 301 BC was named Alexandria Troas in tribute and memory of Alexander the Great.

 As the chief seaport of north-west Asia Minor, the city prospered greatly in Roman times, becoming a "free and autonomous city" as early as 188 BC.
 In its heyday, the city had a population of about 100,000 and it was a significant port for travelling to Europe.
 Paul the Apostle sailed for Europe for the first time from Alexandria Troas and then returned there from Europe.
-Today, the few structures remaining are a ruined bath, an odeon, a theatre, gymnasium complex and a recently uncovered stadium where ancient running events were held.
+Today, the few structures remaining are a ruined bath, an odeon, a theater, a gymnasium complex and a recently uncovered stadium where ancient running events were held.